EnLewis/shopify-data-science-challenge/README.md

        - At first glance, I imagine that some high-end outliers in our dataset are skewing the AOV.<br>
 - Q1.b) **What metric would you report for this dataset?**<p>
        - In that case the mean should work a lot better for us in approximating AOV.<br>
-- Q1.c)**What is its value?**<p>
+- Q1.c) **What is its value?**<p>
        - The mean order amount is 284.00<br>

-The detailed reasoning behind my answers to question 1 consists can be found in a [Jupyter notebook](question1.ipynb) with a series of annotations.
+The detailed reasoning behind my answers to question 1 can be found in a [Jupyter notebook](question1.ipynb) with a series of annotations.
 The provided dataset for this question is uploaded and renamed here as `data_sneakers.csv`.
 Please run the notebook and read the annotations to get the answers.

 ### Bonus
 Looking more closely at the outliers, it seems like there might be some errors in our dataset.
 The outliers can be traced back to 2 specific shops and these shops have either...